Mini Cinnamon Sugar Pumpkin Muffins

 To me, pumpkin knows no seasons.
 I sorta kinda eat it all year round if I can find it. 🙂

 Pumpkin + vanilla Greek yogurt + pinch of cinnamon = best fruit dip ever in my world.
-My mom’s pumpkin pie is legendary.
+Mama’s pumpkin pie is legendary.
 Hands down my favorite fall food EVER.
 Pumpkin bread, pumpkin & peanut butter (trust me), pumpkin cream cheese anything, pumpkin oatmeal, pumpkin pie milkshakes (!!!)… I could go on forever.

+Itty bitty teeny tiny baby pumpkin muffins coated in cinnamon sugar.
 Kind of like a cross between a muffin and a donut.
 A muffin donut hole, if you will.
 Except these are whole wheat and are baked, not fried.

+I’ve seen 4398579 pumpkin muffins all over the web, cookbooks, magazines etc. I based my recipe off of my Nutella Stuffed Cinnamon Sugar Muffins.
+The pumpkin flavor is front and center.
+They’re a little dense, but not “heavy” tasting.
 What’s most important about this recipe is that you make sure to use 100% pure pumpkin, not canned pumpkin pie filling!
 Libby’s is my favorite.

 Bite-sized treats always just seem to taste better, no?
-I threw some into a baggie and had them at work for breakfast this week with my Keurig pumpkin spice coffee.
+I threw some into a baggie and had them at work for breakfast this week with my pumpkin spice coffee.

 I’m welcoming fall flavors with open arms.

-- 1 and 3/4 cup white-whole wheat flour (or all-purpose flour)
+- 1 and 3/4 cups (218g) white-whole wheat flour (or all-purpose flour)

-- 1 and 1/2 tsp baking powder
+- 1 and 1/2 teaspoon baking powder

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1 tsp pumpkin pie spice
+- 1 teaspoon pumpkin pie spice

-- 1/2 tsp nutmeg
+- 1/2 teaspoon nutmeg

-- 1/4 cup (1/2 stick) unsalted butter, melted
+- 1/4 cup (1/2 stick; 60g) unsalted butter, melted and slightly cooled

-- 1/2 cup dark brown sugar
+- 1/2 cup (100g) packed light or dark brown sugar

 - 1 large egg

-- 1 and 1/2 tsp vanilla extract
+- 1 and 1/2 teaspoon pure vanilla extract

-- 3/4 cup pumpkin puree (not pumpkin pie filling)
+- 3/4 cup (170g) pumpkin puree (not pumpkin pie filling)

-- 1/2 cup milk
+- 1/2 cup (120ml) milk

-- 1/4 cup (1/2 stick) unsalted butter
+- 1/4 cup (1/2 stick; 60g) unsalted butter

-- 1/2 cup white sugar
+- 1/2 cup (100g) granulated sugar

-- 2 Tbsp ground cinnamon
+- 1 Tablespoon ground cinnamon

-- Preheat oven to 350F.
+- Preheat oven to 350°F (177°C).
 Spray mini muffin tin with nonstick spray.
 Set aside.

 - In a large bowl, combine the flour, baking powder, salt, cinnamon, pumpkin pie spice, and nutmeg.
 Set aside.
 In a medium sized bowl, whisk together the melted butter and brown sugar.
 Add the egg and stir for about 1 minute.
 Add the vanilla, pumpkin puree, and milk.
 Slowly pour wet ingredients into the dry.
 Stir together until just combined - do NOT overmix.